-We will soon welcome you to Washington DC, capital of the United States of America.
-This beautiful city is the core of the American government, and it serves as a world-renowned educational center as well as a diverse cultural hub.
+We will soon welcome you to Norfolk, Virginia.
+This wonderful city located adjacent to the Chesapeake Bay is the metropolitan core of Southern Virginia and is home to several critical military facilities.
 The staff at the International Student Management Office (ISMO) encourages you to enjoy your stay here as you experience politics, history, science, sports, art, and more.
-Fort Lesley J. McNair, home of the National Defense University (NDU), is ideally situated in the heart of Washington, DC, for you to experience all these things.